Text: Alec Coiro

 It does come down to functionality and how the client’s going to use that space, whether it’s residential or hospitality.
 That directs the story that we’re trying to create.
 A lot of our design is based off of very smart functional designs, not just design to have a design.
 So a lot of the story comes down to the functionality of the project. - Nadine Lynch, Senior Designer

-I’d been lured to find out more after being completely taken in by their “Lodge” collection of light fixtures, which were created as an offshoot of their design of the actual Rivertown Lodge in Hudson, New York.
+I first became aware of the firm after being completely taken in by their “Lodge” collection of light fixtures, which were created as an offshoot of their design of the actual Rivertown Lodge in Hudson, New York.

 Naturally, I was curious to learn about the Lodge itself.
 Lynch recalls that “It used to be a motel — it had a very seedy past — first it was a movie theater.”
 Mahoney adds, “then it was a Chinese restaurant.”
 Lynch elaborates: “It was a squatting house for a second.”
 Ray Pirkle and Kim Bucci — the lodge owners — originally came to Workstead about redesigning the space into the Rivertown Lodge after seeing the house that Workstead partners Highsmith and Brechbuehler renovated for themselves.
 Mahoney shows me a picture of the delightfully modest home among the trees.
 “They bought it, and it was covered up with asbestos materials.
 But luckily all these materials protected what was underneath, so they ripped everything up and finished it.
 This was published on a blog and the clients saw it.”
-You can see the traces of this initial inspiration throughout the Rivertown Lodge, which Workstead designed from top-to-bottom.
+You can see the traces of this initial inspiration throughout the Rivertown Lodge, which Workstead designed from soup to nuts.
 I knew that Workstead created lighting collections out their projects, and the Lodge is a special example because they created every single light fixture for the whole hotel, and almost all of these are now available for purchase.

 As for the furnishings, Mahoney tells me, “It’s a mix of things we made, and furniture and other pieces that we discovered, including both vintage pieces and a lot of things that were created by local manufacturers.”

-In the course of taking me through the lodge and a few other projects — including a Tribeca loft which glows brilliantly from the light off the Hudson — I learnt a lot about their process and its underlying strategy, which comes down to considering a space’s context and culling out its story.
+In the course of taking me through the lodge and a few other projects — including a Tribeca loft which glows brilliantly from the light off the Hudson — I learned a lot about their process and its underlying strategy, which comes down to considering a space’s context and culling out its story.
 For Mahoney, “It’s not one thing.
 Things are always playing off of each other, and you want that to tell a story and be interesting.
 Sometimes one thing plays off another, juxtaposing different things together.
 And sometimes you want that piece of history, and we mix new and old pieces of furniture together, so they speak to each other and have a conversation.”
 Lynch elaborates on this idea, adding, “It does come down to functionality and how the client’s going to use that space, whether it’s residential or hospitality.
 That directs the story that we’re trying to create.
 A lot of our design is based off of very smart functional designs, not just design to have a design.
 So a lot of the story comes down to the functionality of the project.”

 In the case of Rivertown Lodge, the story tapped into a certain version of Americana that spans time.
 Mahoney tells me, “What we were aiming for was an almost an Americana in muted primaries.
 This chair has these muted primaries in it.
 That was the direction we were going for, so it felt like it belonged in that location, in that space.
 It felt like it had something to do with that area, and spoke to the past a little bit, but was also a more modern interpretation.”